shimmerumass/shimmer-docking-android/README.md

 This app was designed for robust, unattended nightly operation in research and deployment settings where reliability and minimal user intervention are essential.
 The protocol is intentionally sequential and state-driven, with silent backoff and retry logic to avoid repeated failures and user disruption.
 Limiting the session to two devices ensures predictable resource usage and simplifies error handling, but this can be adjusted as needed.

+### Docking Protocol: Overnight Design and Scheduling

+Docking is intended to occur overnight, typically within a configurable time window (e.g., 20:00 to 09:00).
+This ensures that data collection and transfer happen when devices are docked and users are not actively using them.
+The protocol is triggered automatically by scheduled alarms and can also be started manually via the UI.

+#### Automatic Scheduling: Alarm and Receivers
+- **DockingStartReceiver**: Listens for scheduled alarm events (set by `DockingScheduler`) to begin the docking protocol at the start of the overnight window.
+- **DockingEndReceiver**: Listens for the end-of-window alarm to gracefully terminate the protocol and finalize any pending transfers or syncs.
+- **BootCompletedReceiver**: Ensures alarms and scheduling are re-registered after device reboot, maintaining reliability.
+- **DockingScheduler**: Manages alarm setup for start/end times, using Android's alarm manager for precise overnight scheduling.

+This design allows the app to run the docking protocol automatically every night, minimizing user intervention and ensuring consistent data collection.

+#### Manual Control: UI Button
+- **Start Docking Button**: Users can manually trigger the docking protocol at any time, outside the scheduled window, for troubleshooting or ad-hoc transfers.
+This provides flexibility while maintaining the reliability of the automatic overnight process.

 ### Device Ownership and Phone Lock State